peercoin/coinlib/coinlib/README.md

 import 'package:coinlib/coinlib.dart';
 ```

-When running on web, the library must be asynchronously loaded by awaiting the
+The library must be asynchronously loaded by awaiting the `loadCoinlib()`
-`loadCoinlib()` function.
+function.

 ## Building Native and WebAssembly